 “Have you ever seen anything like this?”
-Rémy Perret asks me, raising his voice over the soundscape of cowbells.
+Rémy Perret asks me, raising his voice over the melody of a hundred cowbells.
 His piercing blue eyes are smiling with pride and probably judging me a tiny bit for the Parisian that I am.
 This gorgeous piece of land, high up in the Alps, is where he has worked his entire life.
 Not bad for an office.

 We’re at an altitude of 5,500 feet in Méribel-Mottaret, part of Les Trois Vallées, the world’s largest skiable area.
 Some might even call it the best, thanks to its spectacular panoramas and an elaborate network of resorts, restaurants, lifts, and ski runs.
 Like many locals, Perret works as a ski teacher in the winters.
 But today the ground is a bright shade of pale green.
 It’s summer.
 And in the summer, here, we make cheese.

-Encircled by his 156 cows, Perret’s brother Raphaël is explaining the milking machine.
-Cows enter the eight stations from one side, the shepherd Yannick Empereur adjusts the pumps, and the cows are out the other side a few minutes later.
+Encircled by his 156 cows, Perret’s brother Raphaël explains how the milking machine works.
+Cows enter the eight stations from one side, the shepherd Yannick Empereur adjusts the pumps on the cows, and they’re out the other side a few minutes later.
 It takes a little over two hours to milk the entire herd, which is done twice a day.
 Every two days the cows move to another part of the valley, and the machine follows.

 I make way for a (loud, determined) cow and take in the scenery.
 The air is crisp but warm, and the mountain’s flanks glow in the sunlight.
 No, I have never seen anything like this.

 Look at a map of the region of Auvergne-Rhône-Alpes and you might feel like you’re reading the bottom line of a French menu: Saint-Marcellin, Saint-Félicien, Beaufort … This is cheese country.
 In fact, I was brought here by Enzo Richon, a young cheesemonger who works at the Fromagerie Les Alpages in the nearby city of Grenoble.
-When I asked Richon to tell me about a cheese called Beaufort Chalet d’Alpage, he offered to take me up to meet one of his providers, the Perret family.
+When I asked Richon to tell me about a cheese called Beaufort Chalet d’Alpage, he offered to show me instead.
+That’s how I met the Perret family.

 Beaufort Chalet d’Alpage is a type of Beaufort that’s tastier and rarer than the other two (straight-up Beaufort and Beaufort d’été).
 But it’s also much more difficult to make: It must be entirely produced at a minimum altitude of 1,500 meters (4,921 feet), which is only possible around 100 days of the year when the snow has melted.
-The milk should come from only one herd, though two types of cows are accepted and transformed immediately after they’re milked.
-Finally, French regulations mandate that it can only be made in a certain geographical zone.
+The milk should come from only one herd, though two types of cows are accepted, and it must be transformed immediately after they’re milked.
+Finally, French regulations mandate that this regional specialty can only be made in a certain geographical zone.
 All of these requirements explain why today there are only about a dozen farmers who make Beaufort Chalet d’Alpage.

-The Perret family’s operations take place in a small farm overlooking Lake Tuéda, where groups of tourists are having picnics and getting ready for hikes.
+The Perret family’s operations take place in a small farm overlooking Lake Tuéda, where groups of tourists stop for sandwiches before a hike.
 It’s been a few years since the three brothers, Rémy, Raphaël, and Cédric, took over from their parents; but during the summer, Robert and Odile Perret, now retired, like to stay here to keep an eye on things.
 Not that they need to, but they enjoy spending time up at the farm with their kids and grandkids.

 “The first time I came up to an alpage [a high pasture where cows graze], I was 12,” says Rémy.
 It was 1989, and his father had just left the pastoral collective he was managing to start his own business.
 “At the time we had 140 goats and 70 cows; that’s all we could house.
 And I would be running behind the goats a lot because they weren’t tied up, so the whole valley you see in front of you, everywhere around here, I know it all by heart.”